damiankaplon/damiankaplon/README.md

 - 👋 Hi, I’m @damiankaplon
-- 👀 I’m interested in ...
+- 👀 I’m interested in everything realted to software development, rally raids, cars, gym, video games and new technologies
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project
 - 📫 kaplon.damian99@gmail.com

 <!---